Anonymous-L33/LIAD/README.md

 - **Metrics**: Evaluation metrics for architecture recovery like MojoFM, A2A, and ARI are provided in `results/{project_runtime}/metrics_our_to_GT.json`.
 - **JSON Results**: Detailed architecture recovery result in JSON format is provided in `results/{project_runtime}/cluster_result.json`.
-- **Evaluation Summary**: Evaluation metrics summary from multiple runs of architecture recovery and architecture drift detection in different drift degrees, metrics summary for architecture recovery is provided in `csv_result/{project}_combination_recovery_results.csv`, metrics summary for architectural drift is provided in `csv_result/{project}_combination_inconsistency_results.csv`.
+- **Evaluation Summary**: Evaluation metrics summary from multiple runs of architecture recovery and architectural drift detection in different drift degrees, metrics summary for architecture recovery is provided in `csv_result/{project}_combination_recovery_results.csv`, metrics summary for architectural drift is provided in `csv_result/{project}_combination_inconsistency_results.csv`.

 ## Compatibility